What’s the Easiest Way to Learn Piano for Beginners?

 These pre-recorded videos are usually uploaded on YouTube, offering tutorials that are somewhat interactive, conversational, and fun to watch.
 But, the quality can vary between different videos and channels, and they may not be customized enough for students of all ages and levels to understand.

-There are some promising channels to start with, like Piano Lessons on the Web, PianoCareer, and Graham Fitch.
-I recommend using these videos for supplemental or recreational purposes to motivate you to practice piano, review concepts, and most importantly, to enjoy the music.
+There are some channels to start with, like Piano Lessons on the Web, PianoCareer, and Graham Fitch.
+We recommend using these videos for supplemental or recreational purposes to motivate you to practice piano and review concepts.

 Another interesting platform to check out is Playground Sessions.
 Each course features videos and interactive elements, like following the colors of notes while pressing the keys, and awards badges to give you a sense of accomplishment.